GurditLubana/Group-10-Meal-Planner/Devlog.md

     - Devlog updated
     - Refactored file names so they are organized by function

+### 2022-05-30
+     Dev: Dane
+Duration: 10hrs
+    Task:
+   - Set up test environment (C drive wass full had to troubleshoot why the emulator would not run)
+   - Had an issue where branches were not loading from git (learnt what fetch does)
+   - Created Version 1 of object structure (see additionalDocs/May30/objectStructure.pdf)
+   - Talked with Josef about system requirements
+   - Researched general android studio knowledge and terminology

+### 2022-05-31
+     Dev: Dane
+Duration: 13hrs
+    Task:
+   - Studied the code base and its operation (focus on recycleView and parentToFrag)
+   - Implemented cardOnClick interface
+   - Implemented cardOnClick method to override card UI
+   - Implemented add (data would immediately be overriden though - this is a bug we will need to fix)
+   - Created viewEdibleAcitivity UI (had a bug where relative layout was not displaying text, learnt about autoconnection to parent feature)
+   - Bug: slider is near impossible to access

 ### 2022-06-01
      Dev: Josef
 Duration: 1hrs
     Tasks:
    - Refactor, moved live data with Android dependency to persistence package
    - created a listening interface for Meal diary to get data from fragments
    - created separate FragToMealDiary interface

+### 2022-06-01
+     Dev: Dane
+Duration: 15hrs
+    Tasks:
+   - Created and edited a video for team to watch if they were having trouble understanding our current codebase (please see additionalDocs/June1/video.txt)
+   - Improved slider accessability and functionality in ViewEdibleActivity UI
+   - Setup back button for viewEdibleActivity (returns to original activity that called it not hardcoded for other use)
+   - Refactored objects
+   - Corrected bugs in previous mock data setup
+   - Merged datastub branch into main
+   - Updated main into realCardSelection branch
+   - Created RecipeBookOps and added primitive data caching
+   - Fixed a bug where RecipeBookActivity was relying on the mealDiaryOps for a similar functionality (did not make sense)
+   - Implemented tabs on ActivityRecipeBook now different tabs pull different information but only if not cached in mealDiaryOps
+   - Addressed an issue where database.open() was not being called properly (calls to database were made when it was not yet setup)
+   - Refactored card and RecipeBookOps code
+   - Discussed with Josef the practically of a "custom" tab
+   - Merged actualCardSelection into main
+   - Created sprint tasks for Iter1

 ### 2022-06-02
+     Dev:
+      - Josef
-     Dev: Josef, Manraj
+      - Manraj
 Duration: 6hrs
     Tasks:
     - Completed Dialog fragment for calorie goal entry